Select Page

 Before we talk about how to use Bruno, let’s go over the basics of API testing.
 API testing helps us see how an API functions and how secure it is.
 We do this by examining its endpoints and looking at the responses.

 Bruno makes things simple.
 It is a full platform that lets you create, send, and check API requests easily.
 This helps you test different parts of your API without any trouble.
 It is a handy tool for developers and quality assurance workers.
+For those getting started, a Bruno tutorial can guide you through the features and functionalities, helping you make the most of the platform.

 What is API Testing and Its Importance?